retostauffer/PyGFSV2/README.md

 * `pip install git+https://github.com/retostauffer/PyGFSV2.git`

-The `setup.py` script should automatically take care of the depencencies except `wgrib2` which is used for subsetting (if config files with subset settings are used in `GFSV2_bulk`; see below).
+The `setup.py` script should automatically take care of the dependencies except `wgrib2` which is used for subsetting (if configuration files with subset settings are used in `GFSV2_bulk`; see below).
 After installation you can try the installation (no subsetting) by calling: